hapax/hapax.github.io/assets/simple-physics.md

 most, a little pre-calculus math and solid command of a napkin hack.
 There is great power in simple techniques.
 And we have only scratched the surface!
-Physics is brimming with beautiful napkin hacks, waiting to be elaborated and applied.
+Physics is brimming with napkin algorithms, just waiting for hackers to explain and exploit.

 This raises the question: why don't we teach these techniques in schools?